tommybusiness/interview-test-1/README.md

 4. Programming task

-    Task 1: Modify the theme as below:
+    - Task 1: Modify the theme as below:

-        i.
-On all the pages/templates except the homepage, it becomes a sticky header bar.
+      1. On all the pages/templates except the homepage, it becomes a sticky header bar.
 When you scroll down, the header with the background colour is fixed at the top.

         demo video: